kbroman/blog/content/post/2019-02-02_another_new_laptop.md

 (I'll miss the 64 GB but what can you do) and 2x 2 TB SSDs.
 And all the ports I want: 2 USB-A, USB-C, mini display, hdmi, SD card, ethernet.

+(**Note**: [System76](https://system76.com) just released the [Darter Pro](https://system76.com/laptops/darter) which is similar but has a larger battery (55 Wh rather than 35 Wh), plus also a larger 15.6" screen and keyboard with number keypad.
+To make room for the larger battery, it takes just one SSD drive.
+Overall it's probably an even better fit for me.)

 Reviews tend to mention that the battery sucks, but they're saying the battery sucks because it only lasts 3-4 hours rather than the battery sucks because it only lasts 30 minutes.
 Yeah 10 hour batteries are